benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

   - name: FQA
     subsections:
       - name: Why React choose Immutable
+      - name: the difference between key and state
 ---

 State is the core concept of React component.
 Imagine you was asked to write web-apps with JavaScript without React or other framework.
 Using global variables to manage the whole app states, manage update DOM, that will be your first idea to write robust app.
 State in React is the similar idea of it.